svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ### Newsfeed Rating

 The Svandis Power is also relevant in the Newsfeed rating system.
 As users reach level 11, they unlock the privilege of rating from 1 to 5 any articles they read, 1 being mediocre and 5 excellent.
 This is only a mechanism to rank quality of a trustworthy articles, and is not related to sentiment or problematic articles.
-Here is how articles rating should work:
+Articles rating is a way for us to provide a seperate filter of significant and high quality information as curated by the community.
+Here is how articles weighted rating will operate:

 ![Newsfeed](/images/image8.png?raw=true "Newsfeed")